lab-coding-de/rpi-electronics/README.rst

 rpi-electronics
 ====================================

-A collection of python modules and code snippets for interfacing electronics with the Raspberry Pi.
+A collection of python modules for interfacing electronics with the Raspberry Pi.